khansaadbinhasan/Low-Cost-Autonomous-Vehicle-for-Inventory-Movement-in-Warehouses/README.md

 Out of 10 times, The robot was able to reach the destination 6 times.
 Hence, the accuracy of our model should be close to 60%.
 The robot is built with cheap hardware which is easily available making our robot very affordable.
 The robot also uses an overhead camera which facilitates greater scalability

+## About this repository

+* rsc contains images and other files used for aid in building the model and documenting the work.
+* src contains the source code of the project consisting of three folders:
+	* Arduino contains the code to be uploaded to Arduino.
+Arduino further contains three folders:
+		* Misc Codes contains code that was used to learn about libraries.
+Most of these are taken from tutorials easily found online.
+It also contains code that is no longer used in the robot but was used for testing at some point.
+It contains code to get data from ultrasonic sensors, move servos, move motors, etc.
+		* libs contain the libraries that were used in the Arduino Project.
+		* Important contains the code that was at some point used in the project and still holds importance.
+It can be used to test various parts of the robot.
+For example- to move the robot, rotate ultrasonic sensors, etc.

+	* Workstation contains two folders:
+		* Important contains the final code that was used in the workstation.
+		* Misc Codes contains code that was used to learn about modules and to test the robot.
+Some of the code was previously used.

+	* rpi contains two folders:
+		* Important contains the final code that was used in the raspberry pi.
+		* Misc Codes contains code that was used to learn about modules and to test the robot.
+Some of the code was previously used.

+* Upload Major-Project/src/Arduino/important/MotionWithRotatingHCSR04/MotionWithRotatingHCSR04.ino to Arduino UNO.
+* To run this code, upload src/rpi/Important/master.py to raspberry pi and run it.
+This would wait for a connection to the address specified in the code.
+* You would have to connect a camera to the workstation and place it so that the robot is clearly visible.
+* Then run Major-Project/src/Workstation/Important/Obstacle Detection and Path Planning/main2.py, you may want to configure the IP address and port in parameters.py as well.
+* A window will appear showing the stream from the camera.
+Double-click on the window at the starting point of the robot and the destination.
+Press Esc.
+Now a path appears and the robot starts moving toward the destination.

 ## Conclusion and Further work